code-dot-org/code-dot-org/docker/README.md

     docker-compose -f setup-compose.yml up
     ```

-4. Setup the rest your locals.yml file as normal.
+4. Setup the rest of your locals.yml file as normal.

 ## Usage